 - Work with the Iowa Healthcare Collaborative.

-- Leverage and support national resources such as the Consumer-Purchaser Disclosure Project, the National Quality Forum, the Business Roundtable founded Leapfrog Group, Agency for Health Care Research and Quality (AHRQ), CMS and the eValue8 health plan/provider system evaluation tool.
+- Leverage and support national resources such as the Consumer Purchaser Alliance, the National Quality Forum, the Business Roundtable founded Leapfrog Group, Agency for Health Care Research and Quality (AHRQ), CMS and the eValue8 health plan/provider system evaluation tool.

 - Empower, Inform and Engage Consumers and Patients (“Consumerism")